evolution-gaming/scala-bootcamp/sbt/4-Change.md

 file.

 Why such ceremony is required?
-Because it allows sbt to detect the required sequence of build steps automatically and execute as much things as possible in parallel.
+Because it allows sbt to detect the required sequence of build steps automatically and execute as many things as possible in parallel.

 Let's have a look on the syntax of `build.sbt` file in a simple example.

-If you ever seen `build.sbt` before you might have noticed some strange operators there like `:=`, but in reality `build.sbt` uses Scala as its syntax, no XML, no JSON and no YAML.
-These operators are just convinience functions or macros made in Scala.
+If you have ever seen `build.sbt` before, you might have noticed some strange operators there like `:=`, but in reality `build.sbt` uses Scala as its syntax, no XML, no JSON and no YAML.
+These operators are just convenience functions or macros made in Scala.
 Everything is compiled and errors are reported.